 There are other types of hooks available, including over-the-door hooks.
 These hooks will hook over your door and give you space to hang coats, bags, and anything else.

 Stacking boxes on top of each other is another fantastic way to save space.
 Plastic boxes that safely stack on top of each other are easy to come by and are often fairly cheap.
 To keep these boxes organised you can label them.

 Having too much furniture in a small space can become frustrating, especially if you’re constantly walking into it.
 Desks that can be folded up are ideal, as when you’re not using your desk you can fold it up and have more space to move around.

-Furniture that doubles as storage, such as a desk with multiple draws or a bed that can lift up, or has a storage space underneath, are great additions to your student room.
+Furniture that doubles as storage, such as a desk with multiple drawers or a bed that can lift up, or has a storage space underneath, are great additions to your student room.
 You could store:

 - Laptop/other technology

-Remember when adding more storage furniture into your accommodation, to measure the space available so you don’t add too much furniture and end up with no space.
+Remember when adding more storage furniture into your accommodation, measure the space available so you don’t add too much furniture and end up with no space.
 It is important to also restrict yourself from buying and hoarding too many items.
 This will also result in not having any room left.

 Alternate Items When You Visit Home